phalcon/documentation/docs/encryption-crypt.md

 `setAuthTagLength()` accepts a value between `4` and `16` bytes.
 A value outside that range throws `Phalcon\Encryption\Crypt\Exception\InvalidAuthTagLength`.

+!!! warning "Short authentication tags"

+    The tag is what authenticates a GCM/CCM ciphertext.
+A 4-byte tag gives only 32 bits of forgery resistance, so an attacker who can submit ciphertexts to a decrypting endpoint can forge one after about 2^32 attempts.
+NIST SP 800-38D recommends 12 to 16 bytes for general use.
+Keep the default of `16`; do not go below `12` unless a protocol you must interoperate with requires it.
+A future major version raises the minimum to `12`.

 The auth data, auth tag, and auth tag length are stored on the instance and shared by every `encrypt()` and `decrypt()` call.
 A `Crypt` instance shared through the [Phalcon\Di][di] container is therefore not safe for interleaved AEAD operations; use a dedicated instance per operation in that case.

 For reference, a signed payload produced by `encrypt()` has the layout `iv ‖ hmac ‖ ciphertext ‖ tag`, where `hmac` is present only when signing is enabled and `tag` is present only for `gcm` / `ccm` ciphers.